 The Show is held on August Bank Holiday Monday each year.

 Littlewick Show is organised for the Littlewick Green Show Society by a Committee made up from representatives of the various participating display, competition and exhibiting sections of the show and other interested parties.
 Several present Committee members were around in Dr. Maconochie’s time.
-Jennifer Darvell has over 50 years service.
 The Hon.
-General Show Secretary, Valerie Bosley, has been in post for over 45 years.
+General Show Secretary, Valerie Bosley, has been in post for 54 years.
 Members of the Westacott family cannot remember the days when their farm, storage or equipment was not used.
 The Peters family with their children’s fairground have been coming for over 40 years and as their children have grown up a complete new generation has taken over.
 Many trade and charity stands have also been coming for years.
 No Show would be the same without Dickie Richards and his Punch and Judy Show.

 Newer members represent organizations for the young and they keep the committee informed of current needs.
 The Committee meets regularly in the months leading up to the show to ensure that the needs of competitors, exhibitors, stall holders, those giving displays and the public are all catered for properly and safely and so that all can enjoy the event.